Healthy Working Life Board - Monday 22 September 2025, 9:00am - West Yorkshire Combined Authority Webcasting

 Cllr Sarah Courtney (Calderdale Council) - 0:13:22

-because I totally agree that you've got to get in
+because I totally agree that you've got to get inas early as possible.

 And Felix, you wanted to say something?